With all of the traveling I’ve been doing I see a lot of different faces, in a lot of different cultures and countries.

 Keeping up with whomever is the only way to beauty or self-worth.

-We weren’t inundated with the products on the market today to keep us perpetually 25.
+I don't remember being inundated with all the products on the market to keep us perpetually 25.

 When did that happen?